Mathcad: Current releases

-As of 2025, the latest release from PTC is Mathcad Prime 11.0.0.0.
+As of 2026, the latest release from PTC is Mathcad Prime 12.0.0.0.
 This release is a freemium variant: if the software is not activated after a Mathcad Prime 30-day trial, it is possible to continue using PTC Mathcad Express for an unlimited time as "PTC Mathcad Express Free-for-Life Engineering Calculations Software".
 This freemium pilot is a new marketing approach for PTC.
 Review and markup of engineering notes can now be done directly by team members without them all requiring a full Mathcad Prime license.

-The last release of the traditional (pre "Prime") product line, Mathcad 15.0, came out in June 2010 and shares the same worksheet file structure as Mathcad 14.0.
+The last release of the traditional (non-Prime) product line, Mathcad 15.0, came out in June 2010 and shares the same worksheet file structure as Mathcad 14.0.
 The last service release, Mathcad 15.0 M050, which added support for Windows 10, was released in 2017.
-Mathcad 15.0 is no longer actively developed but in "sustained support".
+Mathcad 15.0 and earlier releases are no longer actively developed, sold or supported anymore.
+PTC recommends users to migrate their Mathcad 15.0 or prior worksheets to the latest supported Prime releases using the XMCD to MCD converter bundled as part of the Prime subscription.

 Computer operating system platforms

 Mathcad only runs on Microsoft Windows.
-Mathcad Prime 6.0 requires a 64-bit version of Windows 7, Windows 8.1 or Windows 10.
+Mathcad Prime 12.0 requires Windows 11 version 23H2 or later.
 Until 1998, Mathcad also supported Mac OS.
+Mathcad 15 M045 and Mathcad Prime 3.1 are the last versions to officially support Windows XP and Windows Vista.
+Mathcad Prime 6 is the last version to officially support Windows 7, Windows 8, and Windows 8.1.
+Mathcad Prime 11 is the last version to officially support Windows 10 64-bit.